 After Susan chops Sharon’s hair off at summer camp so they’ll “match,” they both have the short wig on for the rest of the movie.
 It became even harder for Mills to remember who she was playing from scene to scene.

-In the remake, one of the twins lives in London instead of Boston.
-Natasha Richardson was perfect in Maureen O’Hara’s role.
+In the remake, one of the twins lived in London instead of Boston.

-Some of the titles that almost made the cut:
+Some of the titles they almost used for the movie: